RodAlc24/baup/README.md

 The edit command will (using your default editor saved in $EDITOR) open the backups file for you to change it in any way you need.

+This command counts with a config (-c,--config) flag for opening (and creating if necessary) the configuration file

 ### Diff

+TODO

+### Clear

+The clear command deletes the subdirectories of the backups directory.
+This command counts with partial flag for only deleting a subdirectory with the name passed as argument.

+Note: Using the partial flag you can delete any subdirectories, not only the ones creates by the baup utility

 ## Configuration